NGDino/NGDino/README.md

 # &#128075; Hello, I'm Neil a Web Developer

 I come from a strong Marketing and Sales background with the last 3 years in fine wines &#127863;.
-I have 3 years experience in WordPress and Digital marketing, as well as 1 year of JavaScript development primarily using the MERN stack.
+I have 3 years experience in WordPress and Digital marketing, as well as 1 year of Full-Stack JavaScript development primarily using the MERN stack.
 Currently residing in beautiful Colorado.
 I enjoy snowboarding, camping, hiking, and doing anything with my wife Andrea and Boston Terrier Gilbert!

 ### &#128269; I am currently open to the Following opportunities:
 * Full-Time